Shell1010/AQW-md/Class Usage Guides/Archpaladin.md

 ## Gameplay/Combos

-Okay this class is pretty braindead, there aren't necessarily anything you need to manage other than making sure you use 5 right before 4 is about to end.
+So this class is pretty braindead, there aren't necessarily anything you need to manage other than making sure you use 5 right before 4 is about to end.

 - Use 3 before the start of the fight
 - Use 4 as your first skill